ari-xb/ari-xb.github.io/README.md

 *UNDER CONSTRUCTION*

-"No fate but what we make -SC"
+"No (dark) fate but what we make -SC"